lifeiny/lifeiny.github.io/_posts/2024-04-06-Blog-Migration.md

 categories: Others
 ---

-Decide to switch another blog platform when the latex format for math equation troubles me on Hexo.
+Confused by the Latex trouble on Hexo, decide to switch to another blog platform.

-Thanks for [Tw3](https://github.com/tw93) who provides the jekyll repo, and I just fork the repo.
+Thanks for [Tw3](https://github.com/tw93) who provides the his blog repo and jekyll theme.